About Nagios / Nagios XI

 - Use VictorOps to execute Ack-Back Command Poll commands on your Nagios server.
 Commands issued at VictorOps will be relayed to your Nagios monitor.
 This service is disabled by default, but can be enabled at any point

-See Nagios / Nagios XI and VictorOps Integration In Action
+See the VictorOps and Nagios / Nagios XI Integration in Action